 Moderate to severe ptosis will require ptosis surgery.
 A surgical procedure involving an incisional technique in the eyelid crease will occur under local anaesthesia.
 It is then followed with the manipulation of the muscle (levator palpebrae superioris) that lifts the upper eyelid.
-Dr Samuel performs this surgery using a modified “underthrough” levator application technique.

 Am I a Candidate for Ptosis Correction

-Ptosis correction could be required for you if your droopy eyelid has partially or entirely blocked your vision in the affected eye.
+Ptosis correction could be required for you if your droopy eyelid has partially or entirely blocked your vision in the affected eyes.

-A detailed consultation is required, where Dr Samuel will measure the distance from your pupil’s center and to the upper eyelid.
+A detailed consultation is required before surgery, where Dr Samuel will measure the distance from your pupil’s centre and to the upper eyelid.
 This is called the marginal reflex distance.
 When the distance is below a certain level, then ptosis correction is required.

 What is the recovery time to expect?

 Ptosis correction is a common procedure done on an outpatient basis.
-Patients are given anaesthesia and will be comfortable during the procedure.
-Patients experience minor swelling and bruising which will diminish in a few days.
+Patients are given local anaesthesia and will be comfortable during the procedure.
+Patients experience minor swelling and bruising around the eyes which will diminish in a few days.
 There are usually no visible scars as a result of eyelid surgery.

 Who performs the surgery?

-Dr Samuel Ho who trained in Korea and one of the top surgeons in Singapore.
+Dr Samuel Ho, who trained in Korea and one of the top surgeons in Singapore.
 He has extensive experience in performing intricate surgery which would be required for such a delicate surgery as the droopy eyelid surgery.
-To start, Dr Samuel Ho will conduct a detailed consultation to evaluate your facial anatomy and discuss with you the changes you desire.
+To start, Dr Ho will conduct a detailed consultation to evaluate your eyes, facial anatomy and discuss with you the changes you desire.
 He will further discuss with you any concerns you have towards the ptosis surgery cost.